Stable v3.13.0

 linespec provenance lock-scope --record prov-2026-deadbeef

-# 4. Complete (status: implemented)
+# 4. Validate, then complete (status: implemented) — standalone commit

 linespec provenance complete --record prov-2026-deadbeef